ericwindmill/dart-for-web-www/content/lessons/6-1-exceptions.md

 chapter: 6
 lesson: 1
 type: "lesson"
+context: "language-tour"
 ---

 Handling errors is fun in any language.
 It's simple in Dart.

 To signal an error or exception, use `throw`.